nwthomas/oura-ring-mcp-server/README.md

 ![webhook.site callback code example](./assets/webhook-site-callback-code.pn.png)

 Congratulations, you now have all the secrets setup you need locally to proceed with using the MCP server.
 The actual access/refresh token fetch is automatic when you're using the MCP server.

-However, if anything is broken with the token process, you can retry fetching your user code token (which we just did above) and set the updated version in your `.env` again.
+> NOTE: If the `tokens.json` file - which stores your tokens locally and is _not_ checked into Git - gets deleted, you'll need to do this setup again.
+Oura Ring made it so that you can only get a `refresh_token` and `access_token` set from a user's code token once.
+Thereafter, you can only fetch new `access_token`s with the `refresh_token`.
+If you lose the `refresh_token`, it's game over and you'll have to do this setup again.

-#### Server Setup
+### Server Setup

 First, you'll need to ensure that you have `uv` and the right Python versions.